fbpx

 Harassment

-The most talked-about form of harassment at the workplace is sexual harassment, although there are other types as well.
+The most talked-about form of harassment in the workplace is sexual harassment, although there are other types as well.
 Harassment does not necessarily come from your employer.
-Sexual advances from a co-worker, clients, or seniors also constitute as harassment.
+Sexual advances from co-workers, clients, or seniors also constitute harassment.
 If your employer does nothing to resolve this issue, a lawsuit might change those dynamics.

 Workers’ Compensation

-Workers’ Compensation refers to a payment or benefits received by an employee who is injured on the job.
+Workers’ Compensation refers to a payment or benefits received by an injured employee.
 An employer is expected to pay the compensation irrespective of the cause of the injury since it happened at the workplace.
 An employee whose employer refuses to pay the compensation may file a claim seeking payment.
-Further, an employer cannot fire or retaliate towards the said employee for filing a worker’s compensation claim.
+Further, an employer cannot fire or retaliate against to gain the said employee for filing a worker’s compensation claim.

 Unlawful retaliation for Whistleblowing

 A “whistle-blower” is an employee who reports unethical or illegal conduct by their employer.
-Retaliation occurs when an employer (via a manager or senior supervisor) fires an employee or takes any other type of adverse action against the employee for whistle-blowing.
+Retaliation occurs when an employer (via a manager or senior supervisor) fires an employee or overtly acts against the employee for whistle-blowing.
 Most states have laws that prevent private companies from firing whistle-blowers.

 Breach of Employment Contract

-If an employee has a contract of employment with the employer, and the employer breaches the contract, the employee may file a lawsuit.
-Examples of breaches of conduct include an employer’s failure to pay the employee the amount agreed to in the contract or withholding some other benefit provided in the contract.
+If an employee has a contract of employment with the employer, and the employer breaches the agreement, the employee may file a lawsuit.
+Examples of breaches of conduct include an employer’s failure to pay the employee the amount agreed to in the contract or withholding some other benefit provided in the agreement.

 Wrongful Termination

-Wrongful termination happens when an employer unethically lets an employee go for a reason unrelated to their performance or the state of the company.
-Wrongful termination may happen if the manager is looking to retaliate against the employer or as an act of discrimination.
-While wrongful termination can be difficult to prove, employees who have enough proof to state their case may sue.
+This happens when an employer unethically lets an employee go for a reason unrelated to their performance or the company’s state.
+Additionally, wrongful termination may occur if the manager is looking to retaliate against the employer or as an act of discrimination.
+While wrongful termination can be challenging, employees with enough proof to state their case may sue.

 Starting a Lawsuit Against Your Employer